Royal Palace of Salvaterra de Magos: History

-On 2 April 1383, a marriage contract was signed in Salvaterra de Magos betrothing the ten year old Beatrice of Portugal (1373-1420) to the widowed king John I of Castile (1358-1390), which suggests that already in the Middle Ages there was a royal palace in Salvaterra de Magos.
+On 2 April 1383, a marriage contract was signed in Salvaterra de Magos betrothing the ten year old Beatrice of Portugal (1373–1420) to the widowed King John I of Castile (1358–1390), which suggests that already in the Middle Ages there was a royal palace in Salvaterra de Magos.
 However, documentary references about this 'old' palace are not abundant.

-In the start of the 16th century, king Manuel I of Portugal (1469-1521) awarded the estate of Salvaterra de Magos to his son prince Luís of Portugal, Duke of Beja (1506-1555), who constructs (or rebuilds) a new palace with sumptuous gardens.
-After his death, the palace is inherited by his son António, Prior of Crato (1531-1595), who was king of Portugal for 33 days in 1580, and it becomes part of the Portuguese royal domains and estates.
-The palace is expanded by king Philipp II in 1590 with help of the architect Filippo Terzi aided by the Portuguese architect Baltazar Álvares, who was also responsible for other royal palaces in Almeirim and Santarém.
-Further expansion happens under king Peter II (1648-1706), who was fund of hunting, starting in 1690.
+In the start of the 16th century, King John III of Portugal (1502–1557) awarded the estate of Salvaterra de Magos to his brother prince Luís of Portugal, Duke of Beja (1506–1555), who constructs (or rebuilds) a new palace with sumptuous gardens.
+After his death, the palace is inherited by his son António, Prior of Crato (1531–1595), who was king of Portugal for 33 days in 1580, and it becomes part of the Portuguese royal domains and estates.
+The palace is expanded by King Philipp II in 1590 with help of the architect Filippo Terzi aided by the Portuguese architect Baltazar Álvares, who was also responsible for other royal palaces in Almeirim and Santarém.
+Further expansion happens under King Peter II (1648–1706), who was fond of hunting, starting in 1690.
 His renovations give the palace a baroque touch, which still can be seen in the chapel today.